 This figurative language lesson on sarcasm includes a free organizer and digital resources.
 It’s perfect for 4th, 5th, and 6th graders.
-This lesson covers the definition with examples appropriate for upper elementary students.
+The lesson introduces the definition with kid-friendly examples, plus activities that build vocabulary and comprehension.

 Definitions of Irony and Sarcasm